perevalovds/ofxWord2Vec/README.md

 * https://code.google.com/archive/p/word2vec/

-The addon is inspired by the great addon ofxMSAWord2Vec by Memo Akten, but with training implemented on C/C++.
+The addon is inspired by the great addon ofxMSAWord2Vec by Memo Akten, but faster and with training implemented on C/C++ (TODO, currently training is on C, but in base_code folder).

 ## Features